cysouw/diathesis/text/c06_prepositions.md

 d.
 Der Affe saß auf seiner Schulter.
 :::

-Coreference ("reflexive double marking") is possible between dative and possessor [@next a], but in the third person this does not lead to a reflexive *sich* [@next b,c].
+Coreference (i.e. reflexive double marking) is possible between dative and possessor [@next a], but in the third person this does not lead to a reflexive *sich* [@next b,c].
 This is a clear indication that the dative and the possessor have to refer to the same participant.
 It is impossible for them to be not coreferent, so there is no possible confusion in the third person, so there is no need for a disambiguating reflexive pronoun.

 ::: ex
 a.
 Der Affe saß mir auf meiner Schulter.